mklingberg/.config/README.md

 # .config

-## Yabai & Skhd
+## Aerospace
-Using tiling window manager yabai and skhd for additional, customizable keyboard shortcuts.
+Using Aerospace as window manager integration with sketchybar to show active/inactive workspaces and application windows.

 ## Sketchybar
 Configuration for sketchybar that integrates with yabai.
 Two bar layouts, desktop and laptop.
 Desktop to be used with external displays and laptop as the main MacBook display.